About Ted

 Last updated:

 What keeps me going?
 I believe authentic connection is the foundation of human experience.
-When we communicate from a place of truth, we inspire trust, foster understanding, and create relationships that matter.
+When we communicate from a place of truth, we build trust and create relationships with real depth.

 I do this work because I believe your authentic voice is your most powerful asset.
-My purpose is to help you uncover and embrace your true voice — whether through singing, speaking, or professional communication — so you can express yourself confidently, connect deeply with others, and lead with impact.
+My purpose is to help you uncover your true voice in singing, in speaking, in everyday communication, so you can express yourself with real confidence and connect with the people around you.

 How I got here